The best decluttering methods – 84 tried-and-tested methods for even the least motivated among us

 For people who are easily overwhelmed

-On the other end of the spectrum, if you find that you are always decluttering when you feel overwhelmed, these five methods help to break things down into more manageable, stress-free chunks to help you regain some control over clutter while reducing mental load.
+On the other end of the spectrum, if you find that you are always decluttering when you feel overwhelmed, these methods help to break things down into more manageable, stress-free chunks to help you regain some control over clutter while reducing mental load.

-- The CORE 4 Method – Breaking decluttering down into clearing, categorizing, cutting out, and containing helps to take some of the mental work out of decluttering, making it a little less stressful
+- The CORE 4 Method – Breaking decluttering down into clearing, categorizing, cutting out, and containing helps to take some of the mental work out of decluttering, making it a little less stressful.

 - Three-Second Decluttering Rule - This gentle decluttering method gives you more leeway on what to keep when decluttering.
 If it is not an immediate ‘no’, the item gets to stay.